udda/multiload-ng/README.md

 `./configure --libdir=/usr/lib/x86_64-linux-gnu`
 If plugin does not show up in the list of panel plugins, you could try to repeat build process with this configure setting.

+#### GTK version
+Build system automatically selects highest GTK+ version available.
+If you need to build against a lower version, you have to set it manually (see next section, **Advanced configure**)

+For example, XFCE and LXDE users need GTK2 version of the plugin.
+They need to add option `--with-gtk=2.0` to *./configure*.

 #### Advanced configure
 If you are ok with default settings, you can skip this paragraph and head to **Build** section.
 Otherwise, continue reading.